-- Be an enthusiastic, authentic ambassador for the DofE and engage positively with stakeholders providing a high quality service. - Uphold the values of DofE working collaboratively with colleagues across the Charity. - Demonstrate the DofE's commitment to building a diverse and inclusive organisation. - Follow DofE's Safeguarding and Data Protection policies at all times complying with legislation and statutory duties. - Ensure that all health and safety procedures are always followed.
+- Be an enthusiastic, authentic ambassador for the DofE and engage positively with stakeholders providing a high quality service. - Uphold the values of DofE working collaboratively with colleagues across the Charity. - Demonstrate the DofE's commitment to building a diverse and inclusive organisation. - Follow DofE's Safeguarding and Data Protection policies at all times complying with legislation and statutory duties. - Ensure that all health and safety procedures are followed at all times.